Skip to main content

 Engagement

-Individuals who engage in human research activities and who act on behalf of Michigan State University (MSU), exercise institutional authority or responsibility, or perform institutionally (MSU) designated activities are subject to MSU Human Research Protection Program (HRPP) policies and procedures as outlined in MSU HRPP Manual Section 4-1, Applicability, which includes the requirement to obtain MSU IRB review and approval, an MSU IRB exempt determination, or to submit an application to the MSU HRPP to request reliance upon an external (non-MSU) IRB.
+Individuals who engage in human research activities and who act on behalf of Michigan State University (MSU), exercise institutional authority or responsibility, or perform institutionally (MSU) designated activities are subject to MSU Human Research Protection Program (HRPP) policies and procedures as outlined in MSU HRPP Manual Section 4-1 “Applicability,” which includes the requirement to obtain MSU IRB review and approval, an MSU HRPP exempt determination, or an acknowledgement of reliance upon an external (non-MSU) IRB from the MSU HRPP.
 Individuals who engage in human research activities who are not acting on behalf of the institution, are not exercising institutional authority or responsibility, and are not performing MSU designated activities are not subject to MSU HRPP policies and procedures unless they are individuals conducting research at entities that have a formal written agreement with MSU for review and approval of their human subject research.
-See HRPP Manual Section 4-1, Applicability.
+See HRPP Manual Section 4-1 “Applicability.”
 Individuals can include faculty, staff, students, contractors, and volunteers, among others, regardless of whether the individual is receiving compensation.
 Engagement is not based on the location of the research, but whether an individual is acting on behalf of MSU, exercising institutional authority or responsibility, or performing institutionally (MSU) designated activities.

 • data about the subjects of the research through intervention or interaction with them;